-A total of 10 (ten) trees and 2 (two) groups of trees were surveyed.
+A total of 11 (eleven) individual trees, 6 (six) groups of trees and 2 (two) hedges were surveyed.
 Details for each of the trees surveyed are provided in the Schedule of Trees (see Appendix 2).

-Multiple small trees and shrubs occupy the site, none of which meet the minimum diameter requirements to be considered for this survey.
+Multiple other small trees and shrubs occupy the site, none of which meet the minimum diameter requirements to be considered for this survey.